Eldfin/SLIFOX/README.md

 - `only_peaks_count`: int
     Defines a filter for found peaks, so that if the count of found peaks is not equal that number,
     the function return the same as if no peaks are found.
-- `max_peaks`: int
+- `max_find_peaks`: int
-    Defines the maximum number of peaks that should be returned from the
+    Defines the maximum number of peaks that should be found (from highest to lowest).
-    total found peaks (starting from highest peak).
+    More peaks then this will be cut off (so no performeance improvements by less max found peaks).
 - `max_peak_hwhm`: float
     Estimated maximum peak half width at half maximum.
 - `min_peak_hwhm`: float